nop33/si/src/content/project/evidence-impact-strategies-technologies-group-decision-making-support/index.md

 seo:
   title: ""
   description: ""
-header:
 title: "Evidence and impact of strategies and technologies for group decision-making support"
 subtitle: ""
 card:
   title: ""
   description: ""